ETimakova/hello-world/README.md

 github tutorial

-My name is Elena and I study medical phsyics.
+My name is Elena and I study medical phsyics in Hamilton.